cloudlinux/tuxcare-documentation/docs/extended-lifecycle-support/README.md

 # Extended Lifecycle Support

-TuxCare's [Extended Lifecycle Support (ELS)](https://tuxcare.com/extended-lifecycle-support/) service provides security updates, system enhancement patches, and selected bug fixes for older versions of a variety of Linux distributions, including CentOS 6, Oracle Linux 6, CloudLinux 6, CentOS 7, CentOS 8, Ubuntu 16.04, and Ubuntu 18.04.
+TuxCare's [Extended Lifecycle Support (ELS)](https://tuxcare.com/extended-lifecycle-support/) service provides security updates, system enhancement patches, and selected bug fixes for older versions of a variety of Linux distributions, including CentOS 6, Oracle Linux 6, CloudLinux 6, CentOS 7, CentOS 8, CentOS Stream 8, Ubuntu 16.04, and Ubuntu 18.04.
 These distributions have either reached their end of standard support from vendors or have reached End of Life (EOL).

 Our ELS service is designed to provide solutions for organizations that are not yet ready to migrate to newer versions and that are seeking long-term stability for their out-of-date operating systems.
 The service coverage includes updates for the Linux kernel and a list of essential packages that are integral to server operations.